BibTeX: Database files

 If a document references this handbook, the bibliographic information can be formatted in different ways depending on the chosen citation style (e.g., APA, MLA, Chicago).
 LaTeX handles this by specifying the citation command \cite, which addresses the citation key and relies on the desired bibliography style defined in the LaTeX document.

 For example, if the command \cite{abramowitz+stegun} appears in a LaTeX document, the bibtex program will include this book in the list of references and generate appropriate LaTeX formatting code.
 When viewing the formatted LaTeX document, the result might look like this:

 Abramowitz, Milton and Irene A. Stegun (1964), Handbook of mathematical functions with formulas, graphs, and mathematical tables.
 New York: Dover.

 Depending on the style file, BibTeX may rearrange authors' last names, change the case of titles, omit fields present in the .bib file, format text in italics, add punctuation, etc. Since the same style file is used for an entire list of references, these are all formatted consistently with minimal effort required from authors or editors.

-Entry types

-A BibTeX database can contain the following types of entries: